cometbft/cometbft/spec/abci/abci++_app_requirements.md

 its *ExecuteTxState* (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.

-Under adverse conditions (e.g., network instability), CometBFT's consensus algorithm might take many rounds.
+Under adverse conditions (e.g., network instability), the consensus algorithm might take many rounds.
 In this case, potentially many proposed blocks will be disclosed to the Application for a given height.
-By the nature of CometBFT's consensus algorithm, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
+By the nature of Tendermint consensus algorithm, currently adopted in CometBFT, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
 As a general rule, the Application should be ready to discard candidate states before block execution, even if one of them might end up corresponding to the